meshtastic/meshtastic/docs/software/other/mqtt.md

 - Using a custom MQTT broker to bridge several mesh networks together, via the internet (or just a local IP network)
 - Using a custom MQTT broker and a translator program to decode the raw protobuf packets and translate them into a plain text form for use in other systems.  eg plotting temperature readings in Grafana, or device positions in Traccar.

 When MQTT enabled, the Meshtastic device simply uplinks and/or downlinks every raw protobuf packet that it sees to the MQTT broker.
-These are encrypted, just like they are sent out via the Lora radio.
 All packets are sent to the broker, whether they originate from another device on the mesh, or the gateway node itself.

+Packets may be encrypted.
+If you use the default meshtastic MQTT server, packets are always encrypted.
+If you use a custom MQTT broker (ie set `mqtt_server`), the `mqtt_encryption_enabled` setting applies, which by default is false.

-IMPORTANT: When MQTT is turned on, you are potentially broadcasting your mesh traffic onto the public internet.
+IMPORTANT: When MQTT is turned on, you are potentially broadcasting your entire mesh traffic onto the public internet.
 This includes messages and position information.

 ### MQTT Topic